mkuthan/mkuthan.github.io/_posts/2017-11-02-kafka-streams-dsl-vs-processor-api.md

   .addProcessor("pv-window-processor", pvWindowProcessor, "pv-source")
 ```

-Now, it's time for event and page view join processor, heart of the topology.
+Now, it's time for the event and page view join processor, the heart of the topology.
-It seems to be complex but this processor also deduplicates joined stream using `evPvStore`.
+It seems to be complex but this processor also deduplicates joined streams using `evPvStore`.

 ``` scala
 class EvJoinProcessor(